arrowtype/recursive/README.md

 - **Italic** `ital` – 0, 0.5, or 1.
 Controls the substitution of italic forms along the Slant axis.
 "Off" (0) maintains Roman letterforms, such as a "double story" `a` and `g`, "Auto" (0.5) allows for Italic substitution, and "On" (1) asserts italic forms even in upright text with a Slant of 0.

   *Recommended use:* Use Italic as a tertiary way to emphasize text, or as a way to have more control over animated text (e.g. a hyperlink that slants upon user interaction can by styled with Italic 0 or 1 to prevent the abrupt changes of glyph substitution).

 ## Using the fonts

-1. Download the latest fonts from the [Releases](https://github.com/arrowtype/recursive/releases)
+1. Download the latest fonts from the [Releases](https://github.com/arrowtype/recursive/releases) (Look under the "Assets" of the latest release, download the zip, and then open that zip)
 2. Install the fonts on your system

+### Installing fonts on your system

+#### Mac

+The easy way: open font files in Font Book, and click "Install Font".

+The nice way:
+- In Finder, navigate to the folder `<yourusername>/Library/Fonts`
+- Drag this to the Finder sidebar, or while the folder is highlighted, use **File > Add to Sidebar** to do so
+- Now, you can manage new font files just like normal files!
+Drag in fonts.
+Enclose them in folders to more easily organize families.
+To deactivate fonts, you can either remove them from this folder or (if you might want them later) right click and "Compress" them into zip files.

+#### Windows

+Double-click the TTF file, then select "Install."

+To install many static font files (these may work better in apps such as Microsoft Word and PowerPoint):
+- Go into the `static_fonts` folder, then into the mono or sans `static_otf` folder.
+- Open Font Settings, then drag-and-drop these font files into the Font Settings window.

 ### On the web